Go Green with a St. Patrick’s Day Garden

 5. Put the marker into the soil of the container.

 Did you know?
-In just a few easy steps, you can turn your backyard, balcony or patch of grass into a habitat for wildlife.
-Create a Wildlife Garden!
+Gardening–even vegetable gardening–offers us a gateway into the natural world.
+In just a few easy steps, you can turn your any yard or garden space into a habitat for birds, butterflies, bees and other wildlife.
+Learn how to Create a Wildlife Habitat Garden!

 Elizabeth Scholl is a New Jersey-based writer of children’s books and magazine articles, with a background in elementary education.
 Specializing in nature and environmental topics, her books includeOrganic Gardening for Kids, Grasshopper, Praying Mantis and Animals Attack: Wolves.
 When she isn’t writing, Elizabeth enjoys working in her garden, bicycling and and exploring nature in her neighborhood.